mfelleisen/Santorini/Code/README.md

-## Running a Full-fledged Santorini Gaming Framework
+## A Full-fledged Santorini Gaming Framework

 This directory implements a distributed Santorini gaming framework, both the client and the server side.
 The _Remote_ directory provides the